Workout Volume Calculator

 Accuracy and Privacy Notes:

-Workout volume is useful training-log math, not medical advice, injury screening, or a coaching prescription.
-The result can support program review, but it cannot judge technique quality, pain, recovery, nutrition, sleep, or whether a volume target is appropriate for a specific person.
+Workout volume is training-log math, not medical advice, injury screening, or a coaching prescription.
+It can support program review, but it cannot judge technique quality, pain, recovery, nutrition, sleep, or whether a volume target is appropriate for a specific person.

 - Bodyweight factors are estimates.
-A real push-up or lunge can change load sharing with limb length, hand or foot position, range of motion, tempo, and assistance.
+Real load sharing changes with limb length, hand or foot position, assistance, range of motion, and tempo.

 - RPE is subjective.
 A hard-set threshold is useful only when effort ratings are entered consistently.